hector-js/stub-backend/README.md

 # CLI

-There is a command line to generate default methods like get, post, put, among others.
+There is a command line to generate default methods like get, post, put, among others methods.
 I strongly recommend you to have a look and use it.
 It will reduce the time to mock the services which is one of the main goal of this project.

 Have a look [@hectorjs/stub-cli](https://www.npmjs.com/package/@hectorjs/stub-cli).